 Bailey’s advanced arguments 2 & 3 and it would appear that Intellectual Property Office agreed with them.

 This story highlights that while it is important to register a trade mark, you should look to be distinctive and avoid using a name that is confusingly similar or identical to other brands already out there.
-There will of course be times when you think of a name, which you think doesn’t exist, and only become aware of it during the trade mark application process, in which case you may receive a Notice of Threatened Opposition (see here for more help on this: https://www.briffa.com/help-ive-received-a-notice-of-threatened-opposition-what-do-i-do-now/).
+There will of course be times when you think of a name, which you think doesn’t exist, and only become aware of it during the trade mark application process, in which case you may receive a Notice of Threatened Opposition.

-We can help you at any stage of the trade mark application process, whether it be help with assessing the risks of your chosen name through a clearance search, opposing a trade mark application, or defending your trade mark application.
-Just email us at [email protected] to book a free consultation meeting.
+We can help you at any stage of the trade mark application process, whether it’s assessing the risks of your chosen name through a clearance search, opposing a trade mark application, or defending your trade mark application.
+Just email us at firstname.lastname@example.org to book a free consultation meeting.